 The warrior pharaoh Ramses II built the Ramesseum temple in the 13th century BC.
 It is part of the Theban necropolis in Upper Egypt, near the modern city of Luxor.
 The temple is a funeral one.

 At present, only a tiny part of this historical structure survives.
-However, archaeologists do not stop excavating and find more and more facts that connect this temple with the history of Ancient Egypt.
+However, archaeologists have not stopped excavating and are finding more and more facts that connect this temple with the history of Ancient Egypt.
 The temple lies in ruins, but it reveals a majestic structure even from these ruins.
 The architecture is identical to the construction of Medinet Habu, but the dimensions are much more significant.

 Location of Ramesseum Temple